fractalexperience/xbrl/README.md

 In this forked repo, I was trying to modify the code from `xbrl` package to make it work for ESEF.

 The issue was that, unlike xbrl @ US-SEC-EDGAR, ESEF files have a folder structure, and the schema references are relative to the instance file, not the taxonomy folder.

-Example:
+Using SAP SE 2022 ESEF filing as an example, the ESEF filing root folder contains the following files and folders:
 ```
 % ls -R examples/sap-2022-12-31-DE